 To start resolving this dysfunction, could a guiding ‘vision’ be created to align everybody’s interests?
 Could a “relational approach to diversity management” be used to cut through all of the social levels so that communication can occur across all ages, ethnicities and social codes (Syed and Özbilgin 2009)?
 Is corporate social responsibility an effective strategy for business which is “increasingly seen to be interwoven and interdependent” within the societies in which they operate?

-Richard Rumelt, in effectively discussing strategy believes that a good strategy has three necessary parts; “a diagnosis, a guiding policy and a set of coherent actions” (2011).
+Richard Rumelt, in effectively discussing strategy, believes that a good strategy has three necessary parts; “a diagnosis, a guiding policy and a set of coherent actions” (2011).

 ANALYSIS: A Diagnosis